 Are you following my Facebook page?
 If not, you’ll be missing out on selected news and short blogs – Click here and ‘Like’ the page

 Earlier this week, I met some fellow cancer fighters and the conversation turned to what inspired us to ‘do what we do’.
 When it came to my turn, I was already prepared to regurgitate my usual ‘spiel’.
 As sometimes happens, a listener queried me with the words “Neuroendocrine – what’s that?“.
-Another focussed on ‘Neuro‘ enquiring whether my nervous system had somehow become cancerous.
+Another focussed on ‘Neuro‘ enquiring whether my nervous system or my brain had somehow become cancerous.
 Deja vu – here we go again!

 Two days later, I was speaking to one of my on-line friends who was having similar problems explaining this cancer to family and friends.
 Again ‘Neuro‘ was proving difficult with the assumption that it’s somehow related to the brain.
 Technically not far from the truth but context is really important given that most people look at cancer in anatomical terms.

 I’ve struggled since 2010 to explain this disease in layperson terms.
 It’s actually one of the reasons for my ‘study’ and my blog.
 It’s getting easier, particularly when answering questions.
 However, if Neuroendocrine Cancer knowledge was an iceberg, I’d still be at the tip!
 I did write a post entitled Horrible Hormones which supports an explanation.
 You might like to read it – perhaps helpful to aid your overall understanding of this post.